Data-Miner99/deep-learning-challenge/Binary_Classifier/Model_Performance_Report.md

 The target variable was the `IS_SUCCESSFUL` feature.

  What variable(s) are the features for your model?
-The following feature were chosen for the model:
+The following features were chosen for the model:
 `NAME`, `APPLICATION_TYPE`, `AFFILIATION`, `CLASSIFICATION`, `USE_CASE`, `ORGANIZATION`, `STATUS`, `INCOME_AMT`, `SPECIAL_CONSIDERATIONS`

 What variable(s) should be removed from the input data because they are neither targets nor features?